shachar2100/shachar2100/README.md

 - 📫 How to reach me: shachar2100@berkeley.edu
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I can count the ABC's backwards.
+On here you will find many of my projects enjoy :)